jina-ai/jina/docs/fundamentals/flow/flow-quiz-source.md

 - No. Jina only supports access from a web page running on the same machine.
 - Yes, out of the box
-- Yes, but you have to enable CORS
+- Yes, but you have to enable CORS --correct-answer--

 > CORS (cross-origin-resources-sharing) is [by default disabled for security](https://docs.jina.ai/fundamentals/flow/flow-as-a-service/#enable-cross-origin-resources-sharing-cors).
 That means you can not access the service from a webpage with different domain until you enable it.